Skip to content

 Short answers, pulled from the story.

-When was Shahjahanabad built and who designed it?
+When was Shahjahanabad constructed and by whom?

 Up Next